N.K. Jemisin Is The First Author To Win The Hugo Award For Best Novel 3 Times In A Row

 N.K.
-Jemisin Just Became The First Person In History The Hugo Award For Best Novel Three Years In A Row
+Jemisin Just Became The First Person In History To Win The Hugo Award For Best Novel Three Years In A Row

 It's a hat trick for N.K.
 Jemisin, who just won her third Hugo Award for The Stone Sky, the final chapter in her Broken Earth trilogy.
 Jemisin has swept the Hugo Awards for Best Novel since 2016, when the first Broken Earth book, The Fifth Season, took home the science fiction honor.
 At the time, Jemisin was the first-ever black author to win the Best Novel Hugo.